Karri6/Sportsradar/README.md

 ## Assumptions / Decisions

-1. Events Are Two-Team Only, can't list eg. a tournament.
+1. Events are Two-Team only, can't list eg. a tournament.
-2. Past Events Determined by Date Only, same day but past time still shows event as upcoming.
+2. Past events determined by date only, same day but past time still shows event as upcoming.
 3. Results can't be added, just view and add events functionality.
 4. No framework used, direct code less features.
-5. Procedural architecture instead of OOP, small and simple project.
+5. Procedural architecture instead of OOP -> small and simple project.
 6. Calendar as homepage, as that was the initial assignment.
-7. No Confirmation Dialogs, forms submit with no confirmation.
+7. No *Confirmation Dialogs*, forms submit with no confirmation.
 8. No Edit/Delete functionality, events, sports, teams, venues can't be modified or removed after creation.
 9. No Pagination, all events load at once.
 10. Teams belong to one sport only.
 11. Venue is optional, events can be created without a venue.
-12. Sportsradar colorscheme like styling.
+12. Sportsradar brand colorscheme likeness to enhance styling.
 13. Styling sheet generated almost completely.